AlonKellner/cookiecutter-pypackage-2025/{{cookiecutter.pypi_package_name}}/CONTRIBUTING.md

    ```

 5. **Create a pull request**
-   - Use the PR template
+   - Use the PR template s
    - Describe your changes clearly
    - Link any related issues
    - Request reviews from maintainers